GiSttorto/Petition/README.md

 <h2>Overview</h2>
 Petition is a website that allows the users to support a petition by stamping their signature in it.
+This project was build while attending the Full Stack Developemtn Bootcamp at SPICE Academy.

+<b><u>THIS PROJECT IS CURRENTLY BEING REVIEWED TO IMPROVE THE CODE</u></b>

 <h2>Features</h2>
 <ul>